web-deps/odom/docs/api/component/component.md

 ## Introduction

 Acom uses components to build user interfaces.
-The components are instances of a class called __Component__.
+The components are instances of a class called `Component`.
 The class one of the utilities in the [`API`](../api.md).
+The API provides an alias `$A` for `Component`.
 The function [`createComponent`](../api.md#create-component) is only a wrapper for the class.
 It executes certain processes according to attributes of `options` and returns the class instance.
-Using __Component__ directly means you will have to do all the work done by `createComponent` on your own.
+Using `Component` directly means you will have to do all the work done by `createComponent` on your own.
 You can do this via the [API](#api).

 ## API